EthnoArts Workshop - Art the Language of the Soul

 Dao*, from the Jishan* tribe, sang a lilting chant in a strong steady voice, in a style very similar to what he used to sing as a shaman before coming to know Christ.
 Hoang*, from another tribe, played on a stringed instrument commonly used in his village.
 It had a body fashioned from a gourd, with a long slender neck holding the strings taut.
 It was his first time sharing this song with anyone outside his family, he said.

-Tim and Marg*, Senior Musicologists and Arts Consultants from SIL, listened attentively and shared how encouraged they were to see how far each of the hill tribes had progressed.
+Tim and Marg*, Senior Musicologists and Arts Consultants, listened attentively and shared how encouraged they were to see how far each of the hill tribes had progressed.
 These new songs, they explained, were not just for the believers themselves, but would be the very tools that they would use to bring the gospel right into the heart of their communities.

 In order for the message of the gospel to effectively reach its audience, the messengers have to take into consideration the culture of the listener, yet at the same time maintaining the accuracy of scripture that the message is based on.
 The illustration given was that of an arrow and a target.
 The feathers on the arrow help to balance and stabilise the arrow so that it is able to hit its target accurately.
 An imbalance on either side of the arrow would cause it to miss the mark.